brunorijsman/dske-python/docs/protocol-guide.md

 [key transfer devices](https://www.cryptomuseum.com/crypto/fill.htm)
 , SIM cards, NFC, QKD, etc.

-In our code we implement the out-of-band DSKE interface as a REST interface.
+In our code we implement the out-of-band DSKE interface as an HTTP REST interface.
 In real life, as we just mentioned, HTTP would not be used for this purpose; instead some secure physical delivery mechanism would be used.
 We use HTTP as a simulation of this physical mechanism which enabled automated testing of use